 Looking for specialist Adverse Possession Solicitors?
 Call our Property Dispute team on FREEPHONE 0800 1404544 or one of our four local office numbers for FREE initial phone advice – no strings attached.

-Our solicitors deal with adverse possession claims and other property disputes throughout Wiltshire, Hampshire, Somerset and Dorset and nationwide from our offices in Salisbury, Fordingbridge, Andover and Amesbury.
+Our solicitors deal with adverse possession claims, land title disputes and other property disputes throughout Wiltshire, Hampshire, Somerset and Dorset and nationwide from our offices in Salisbury, Fordingbridge, Andover and Amesbury.

 How our Solicitors can help you

 Our specialist property dispute team have extensive experience of a wide range of property disputes, including adverse possession.
 And that means that we can help you, whether you are making or defending an adverse possession claim, or making defending or trying to enforce a possession order.

 • We can screen your case and give you a view on its prospects of success